Santa Barbara Weekend Getaway: 3-Day Itinerary

 Walk Around Stearns Wharf

-After lunch, visit the Santa Barbara Museum of Natural History Sea Center, explore the shops on Stearns Wharf, watch the fisherman bring in the fresh catch of the day, take a photo with the ship helm, and get some ice cream to eat while you ocean-gaze.
+After lunch, you can visit the Santa Barbara Sea Center, explore the shops, watch the fisherman bring in the fresh catch of the day, take a photo with a ship’s helm, and/or get some ice cream while you admire the ocean views.

 Every Sunday year-round, you can find booths of local artists and crafters lined up on Cabrillo Blvd. right next to Stearns Wharf for the Santa Barbara Arts and Crafts Show from 10am to 6pm.

 TIP: Stearns Wharf is one of the best spots to watch sunset in Santa Barbara!
-Especially in the wintertime when Santa Barbara gets its most cotton-candy-colored sunsets.
+Especially in the winter when Santa Barbara gets the most cotton-candy-colored sunsets.

 Get Funky in the Funk Zone

 The Funk Zone is an eclectic area of Santa Barbara just inland from Stearns Wharf.
-It has colorful murals, wine-tasting rooms, breweries, coffee shops, and an art scene.
+It has colorful murals, wine-tasting rooms, breweries, coffee shops, and a vibrant art scene.

-This is a great area to explore before you grab dinner.
+This is a fun area to explore and get drinks before you grab dinner.
 Figueroa Brewing is a great spot to grab a beer if you want to check out the local brewery scene.
-Alternatively, get a tea or coffee from Dart Coffee Co. and walk around the Funk Zone to check out the murals!
+Alternatively, get a tea or coffee from Dart Coffee Co. and walk around to find all the murals!

 Take a Sunset Ocean Cruise